 Polar Flow and fitness ecosystem integrations

 MOMENTUM Sport’s heart rate data connects and integrates seamlessly with many popular sport devices and apps, such as Apple Watch/Health, Garmin Watch/Connect, Strava, Peloton and more.
 For the first time ever in a non-Polar product, users will now be able to enjoy full access to Polar’s elite biosensing capabilities and data analytics ecosystem by using Polar Flow as a training app.
 This includes access to expert-tier performance tracking, training analytics, smart coaching, and voice guidance.
-In-ear performance biometrics, including Body Temperature, are connected in real-time for instant insights during training and stored for enhanced post-training analysis in both the Polar Flow app and a desktop browser.
+In-ear performance tracking data, including Body Temperature, are connected in real-time for instant insights during training and stored for enhanced post-training analysis in both the Polar Flow app and a desktop browser.

-Upon release, MOMENTUM Sport will also have full integration of advanced performance biometrics in the Polar Vantage V3 multisport watch.
-Simply connect MOMENTUM Sport and start training to see real-time in-ear biometrics data streaming directly to the watch.
+Upon release, MOMENTUM Sport will also have full integration of advanced performance tracking data in the Polar Vantage V3 multisport watch.
+Simply connect MOMENTUM Sport and start training to see real-time in-ear performance tracking data streaming directly to the watch.
 MOMENTUM Sport also supports Polar training audio and navigation guidance streaming directly to your ear during training.

 “Exercise and personal audio have been joined at the hip for as long as we can remember” notes Spiros Andreou, Business Product Manager from Polar, “The addition of biosensors and data output from a true wireless earbud with world-class acoustics is a natural progression that millions of athletes will find appealing to their fitness regimen.
 We’re proud to say our world-class and science-backed POLAR Flow ecosystem will support MOMENTUM Sport from day one.”

 Hi-Fidelity Fitness Sennheiser’s acoustics expertise goes beyond the all-new 10mm transducer found in MOMENTUM Sport.
-While vivid sound and impressive bass have been a prerequisite for Sennheiser sport headphones since they revolutionized the category in 2006, the needs of athletes and passionate sports enthusiasts required a complete reimagining of the acoustics system.
+While vivid sound and impressive bass have been a prerequisite for Sennheiser sport headphones since they revolutionised the category in 2006, the needs of athletes and passionate sports enthusiasts required a complete reimagining of the acoustics system.
 Foremost, MOMENTUM Sport earbuds mitigate the occlusion effect with an acoustic relief channel that incorporates air ventilation.
-This dramatically minimizes footstep noise, breathing, and other body-borne distractions.
+This dramatically minimises footstep noise, breathing, and other body-borne distractions.

-The semi-open design also provides natural environmental awareness to stay alert to your surroundings, with additional and selectable Transparency mode, Anti-wind mode, and Adaptive Noise Cancelling mode so that the wearer can easily make adjustments as their surroundings change.
+The semi-open design also provides natural environmental awareness to stay alert to your surroundings, with additional and selectable Transparency mode, Anti-wind mode, and Adaptive Noise Cancelling mode so that the wearer can easily adjust as their surroundings change.
 MOMENTUM Sport operates over Bluetooth 5.2 with wide support for aptX Adaptive, AAC, and SBC codecs—not only do MOMENTUM Sport earbuds sound great on a rainy-day run or at the gym, but they also sound great on your commute, at home or wherever.

 Ready for the fitness lifestyle Sennheiser’s new sport earbuds can be controlled with the Sennheiser Smart Control App (iOS, Android) for the added convenience of an on-screen interface, however all essential features of MOMENTUM Sport can be controlled with simple tap gestures—a boon for those that wear protective gloves and ear warmers or perform actions that cannot spare nuance.
 Thanks to IP55 sweat & water resistance, a shock-proof chassis, and clog-resistant ear tips, MOMENTUM Sport are built to withstand the rigors of any workout—in or outdoors.